TID-ITU/The-TID-Book/README.md

 #### Affordances, Signifiers, and Constraints
 **Affordances**

-An affordance is simply put anything that makes an action available.
+An affordance is simply put anything that means an action is available.
 The commonly used example is that of sitting on a chair.
-The chair is designed in such a way that a person can sit on it.
+The chair is designed in such a way that a person can sit on it - it affords "sitting on it".
 It is important to understand that an affordance is a relationship between one entity and another.
 A chair that can support a child but not an adult, affords sitting to the child but not the adult.
-This is important in relation to the first **Design Thinking principle** and the first **Design Thinking process step**.
+This is important in relation to the first **Design Thinking** principle (human-centered) and process step (empathise).
 Another important thing to understand about the concept of affordances is that in principle, a window sill, a coffee table, or a bucket up-side-down has approximatly the same affordance: You can sit on them.
 An affordance is not nececarily linked to the original intention, however, in the world of digital design this is rarely a concern.
 As all behaviour has to be defined from scratch, sometimes a digital design does less than it was supposed to, but rarely more.
-The "Login" button on your favourite streaming service affords you logging in so you can binge, but unlike the bucket, it is unlikely to be used a drum.
+The entire screen on your smartphone affords a "touch" action.
+On the same screen, the "Login" button on your favourite streaming service affords you logging in so you can binge, but unlike the bucket, and possibly the touch screen, it is unlikely to be used a drum.

-<strong style="color:red">TODO: Anti-affordances</strong>.
+**Anti-affordances**

+As an **affordance** is available actionability, an anti-affordance is the opposite.
+Actionability made unavailable.
+A roadblock, a bike lock, a disabled button, or an overlay that blocks the user from interacting with the news website unless they buy a monthly subscription.
+Anti-affordances are equally important to pay attention to, and to use conciously to guide the user to where they need to go.

 The relevence of thinking about a design in terms of affordances comes as we turn to the concept of **signifiers**.